AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 - Now uses real [W3C specification for XSLT version 1.0](https://www.w3.org/TR/xslt-10) stylesheets.
 - Removes dependency on vulnerable MSXML2.0 and the obscure MS draft XSL transformation.
-- Can use ESRI ArcMap 10.0+, or ArcGIS Pro metadata stylesheets (if ArcGIS is installed).
+- Can use Esri ArcMap 10.0+, or ArcGIS Pro metadata stylesheets (if ArcGIS is installed).
 - Attributes can be extracted from ISO (19139) metadata.
 - HTML tags are stripped from extracted metadata attributes when adding to Theme node.
 - Can extract attributes, search and display Metadata for ArcGIS services (Map, Image, and Feature).